-(Adds government comment on economic impact, Bradesco not interested in increase)
+(Adds government comment on economic impact, Bradesco not

 By Laura Noonan and Andrei Khalip

 drawing a line under the financial and governance troubles of

 Banco Espirito Santo were dashed on Thursday as investors took

 fright at massive losses and revelations of potential illegal

 Shares in Banco Espirito Santo, or BES, plunged 42 percent a

 day after the bank posted a 3.6 billion euro loss and higher

 than expected provisions to cover its exposure to companies